 Another issue plaguing Christmas Blood is the terrible lighting.
 The opening is a strong example, as the majority of it might as well have been a black screen.
 Everything was obscured by overwhelming darkness.
 My TV’s brightness was turned up quite high, and even then only the occasional humanoid shape was visible.
 Some scenes have vastly better lighting, but many are so dimly lit that it’s difficult to make out what’s happening without maximizing the screens brightness.

 Finally, we have the writing.
 The story is weak, most of the dialogue is mediocre at best, and the characters are so bad and/or cliché it almost hurts.
 There’s the world-weary ex-cop whose experience with Santa before the events of the movie changed him forever, the young, sleep-deprived detective tasked with finding Santa after his escape, the heroine who’s struggling with a recent tragedy, the asshole friend with zero redeeming qualities, and a slew of superfluous supporting characters that are just as one-note as the core cast.
 I was praying for Santa to rack up the body count as soon as possible so I wouldn’t have to spend anymore time will such dull, uninteresting characters.

 The verdict: Christmas Blood isn’t worth your time.
-It’s lame, frustrating, and hard to watch because it’s either too boring or too dark.
+It’s lame, frustrating, and hard to watch because it’s either too boring and/or too dark.
 I know there’s slim pickings for Holiday horror flicks, but I assure you it won’t be hard to find something far better this season.